Nate Lowe Player Props: Rangers vs. Marlins

 Nate Lowe At The Plate

+- Lowe leads Texas with an OBP of .379 this season while batting .284 with 64 walks and 70 runs scored.

-- He ranks 20th in batting average, 13th in on base percentage, and 64th in slugging among the qualified batters in baseball.
+- Among the qualifying batters in MLB action, he ranks 20th in batting average, 13th in on-base percentage, and 60th in slugging.

-- Lowe has picked up an RBI in 38.5% of his games this season, with more than one RBI in 11.9% of his games.
-He has also driven in three or more runs in three contests.
+- In 39.1% of his games this season, Lowe has driven in at least one run.
+In 14 of those games (12.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

+- He has scored in 46.4% of his games this season, with two or more runs scored in 13.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.